paulpv/evchargesites/trunk/docs/readme.txt

       Weight, wheels, V, A, rolling/aero resistance, details (austinev), etc...
       Allow multiple Cars?

-  BUGS:
-    ScaleControl does not repaint on [some?] zooms (only during drag)

   DONE/HISTORY:
     Authenticate: DONE(when moved to Google App Engine) Add Urchin & Adsense: DONE(when moved to Google App Engine)